LEFapps/lef-adminlist/README.md

     name: 'fullname', // used to match compact
     value: ({ firstname, lastname }) => firstname + ' ' + lastname,
     label: 'Full Name', // title of custom column
-    fields: ['firstname','lastname'] // list of fields needed for this column },
+    fields: ['firstname','lastname'], // list of fields needed for this column
+    placeholder: 'must be or return a string'
+  },
   {
     name: 'score',